dapr/dapr-shared/docs/tutorial/README.md

 ## Prerequisites and Installation

-Before proceeding, please make sure that you have the necessary tools installed on your system.
+Before proceeding make sure that you have the necessary tools installed on your system.
 We will create a local KinD cluster to install Dapr, some applications, and an instance of Dapr Shared.

 To get started, make sure you have the following CLIs installed: